Vccccc/mynote/network/net/prototype.md

 Description: getsockname() returns the current address to which the socket sockfd is bound, in the buffer pointed to by addr.

+int getsockname(int sockfd, struct sockaddr *addr, socklen_t *addrlen);
+	Returns: On  success,  zero is returned.
+On error, -1 is returned, and errno is set appropriately.

+Description: getsockname() returns the current address to which the socket sockfd is bound, in the buffer pointed to by addr.
 ```

 ####  connect